neip313/neip313/README.md

 - Department of Economics:chart_with_upwards_trend: at Kyung Hee University🏛

-- I am an officer of the Korean Army.
+- I was a Korean Army officer.

 - I am studying R and Python, SQL, Big Query